Nipomo, California

-Nipomo (/n@ˈpoʊmoʊ/; Chumash: Nipumuʔ) is a unincorporated town in San Luis Obispo County, California, United States.
+Nipomo (/n@ˈpoʊmoʊ/; Chumash: Nipumuʔ) is an unincorporated town in San Luis Obispo County, California, United States.
 The population was 16,714 for the 2010 census and grew to 18,176 for the 2020 census.
 For statistical purposes, the United States Census Bureau has defined Nipomo as a census-designated place (CDP).

 Name

 The name is the Spanish transliteration of the Obispeño Chumash place name Nipumuʔ, meaning "place of the big house" or "village".

 History

 The original settlers of Nipomo were the Chumash Indians, who have lived in the area for over 9,000 years.
-Rancho Nipomo (the Indian word ne-po-mah meant "foot of the hill") was one of the first and largest of the Mexican land grants in San Luis Obispo County.
+Rancho Nipomo (the Chumash word ne-po-mah meant "foot of the hill") was one of the first and largest of the Mexican land grants in San Luis Obispo County.

-William G. Dana of Boston, a sea captain travels led him to California where he married Maria Josefa Carrillo of Santa Barbara.
+William G. Dana of Boston, a sea captain whose travels led him to California, married Maria Josefa Carrillo of Santa Barbara.
 In 1837, the 38000 acre Rancho Nipomo was granted to Captain Dana by the Mexican governor.
 The Dana Adobe, created in 1839, served as an important stop for travelers on El Camino Real between Mission San Luis Obispo and Mission Santa Barbara.
 The adobe was a stage coach stop and became the exchange point for mail going between north and south in the first regular mail route in California.
 The Danas had several children, thirteen of whom reached adulthood.
 They learned both English and Spanish, as well as the language of the Chumash natives.

 In 1846, U.S. Army Captain John C. Fremont and his soldiers stopped at the rancho on their way south to Santa Barbara and Los Angeles.
 Captain Dana hosted a barbecue and gave Fremont's men 30 fresh horses.
-By the 1880s the Dana descendants had built homes on the rancho and formed a town.
+By the 1880s, the Dana descendants had built homes on the rancho and formed a town.
 Streets were laid out and lots were sold to the general public.
-The Pacific Coast Railway (narrow gauge) came to town in 1882, and trains ran through Nipomo until The Great Depression in the 1930s.
+The Pacific Coast Railway (narrow gauge) came to town in 1882, and trains ran through Nipomo until the Great Depression in the 1930s.
 By the end of 1942, the tracks had been removed for the World War II war effort.

-Thousands of Blue Gum Eucalyptus trees were planted on the Nipomo Mesa in 1908 by two men who formed the Los Berros Forest Company with the idea of selling the trees as hardwood.
+Thousands of blue gum eucalyptus trees were planted on the Nipomo Mesa in 1909 by two men who formed the Los Berros Forest Company with the idea of selling the trees as hardwood.
 Groves of these non-native trees still exist in rows as they were originally planted.

-Nipomo Mesa is the location of one of the most famous photographs of the Great Depression, "Migrant Mother", by Dorothea Lange.
+Nipomo Mesa is the location of one of the most famous photographs of the Great Depression, Migrant Mother, by Dorothea Lange.